Backlinks are crucial if you want to rank in search engines.

 Even then, you have to do this manually for each broken page. #hassle

 Can’t be bothered with that?
-Use the Best by Links report in Ahrefs Site Explorer.
+Use our free broken link checker or the Best by Links report in Ahrefs Site Explorer.

 Site Explorer > enter domain or subfolder > Best by Links > add a “404 not found” filter